genn-team/genn/README.md

 ## Simulating a new model

 The sample projects listed above are already quite highly integrated examples.
-If one was to use the library to develop a new C++ model, the following would be done:
+If you wanted to use GeNN to develop a new C++ model, you would do the following:

 1. The neuronal network of interest is defined in a model definition file, e.g. ``Example1.cc``.